Our Complaints Policy

 In the first instance please contact the member of the firm who is working on your case, to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you still have queries or concerns, and would like to make a formal complaint please contact Ian Horner, our client care partner.
 Making a complaint will not affect how we handle your case.

-You can contact Ian Horner at: Wadsworth House, 30-40 Laneham Street, Scunthorpe, North Lincolnshire DN15 6PB.
+You can contact Ian Horner at: Wadsworth House, 30-40 Laneham Street, Scunthorpe, North Lincolnshire DN15 6PB or email on email@example.com.
 If we have to change any of the timescales set out below we will let you know and explain why.

 What will happen next?

-1. We will send you a letter acknowledging your complaint and asking you to confirm or explain any details.
+1. We will send you an acknowledgement of your complaint and ask you to confirm or explain any details if required.
 If it seems appropriate we will suggest a meeting at this stage.
 We will also let you know the name of the person who will be dealing with your complaint.

 2. We will then record your complaint in our central register and open a file for your complaint.
 We will also investigate your complaint by examining the relevant file.